lesa-hettiarachchi/coder-web/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is done as academic project for CSE3CWA.